|

 Hebrew University, Jerusalem, Israel, Medicine, M.D., 1981

-Military Computer Academy, Ramat Gan, Israel, System Analysis & Design,
+IDF Computer Academy, Ramat Gan, Israel, System Analysis & Design,

 System Analyst, 1985